Social Work (SOWK)

 SOWK 4201 Evidence for Practice (3 Credits)

 This foundation course focuses on developing student skills in identifying, analyzing, and applying empirical evidence in order to inform their social work practice.
 The course introduces students to studies designed to examine the effectiveness of interventions.
 The course aids students in developing a familiarity with basic research concepts such as research design, internal validity and external validity, so that they may critique the utility of evidence for practice.
 Students also engage in critically examining available evidence for biases and relevance for the diverse array of clients, populations, and contexts with which they work.

-SOWK 4232 Advanced Multicultural Practice: Critical Race Theory Praxis (3 Credits)
+SOWK 4232 Critical Race Theory Praxis and Social Work (3 Credits)

-Advanced Multicultural Practice: Critical Race Theory Praxis is a micro-, mezzo-, and macro practice course that uses the fundamentals of Critical Race Theory (CRT) as a framework for contextualizing and intervening with client systems.
+An advanced multicultural social work practice course, this uses the fundamentals of Critical Race Theory (CRT) as a framework for contextualizing and intervening with client systems at the micro, mezzo, and macro levels.
 This course is a values elective for all concentrations.
 CRT is used as a framework to examine, critique, and challenge the way that race and racism is unwittingly sustained and perpetuated by traditional social work approaches to the amelioration of personal and social ills.
 Through this course, students learn the central tenets of CRT, how to evaluate traditional social work practice using these tenets, and begin to design to design a professional social work practice that uses CRT tenets as a foundation for micro-, mezzo-, and macro-level interventions.
 This course is offered within the concentration curriculum as a Values for Practice course to assist in the training and preparation of social workers practicing with historical underrepresented and marginalized clients and communities of color.
 Students develop skills and techniques grounded in anti-oppressive culturally grounded social work practice.

 SOWK 4235 Disproportionality and Disparities Across Systems: The Impact on Children and Youth (3 Credits)